 Louisville vs. Washington Women's Basketball Predictions & Picks - December 20

-Wednesday's game features the No. 18 Louisville Cardinals (10-2) and the Washington Huskies (11-0) squaring off at KFC Yum!
+Wednesday's game features the No. 19 Louisville Cardinals (10-2) and the No. 23 Washington Huskies (11-0) clashing at KFC Yum!
 Center (on December 20) at 7:00 PM.
-This matchup, according to our computer prediction, will result in a 65-61 win for Louisville.
+This matchup, according to our computer prediction, will result in a 66-61 win for Louisville.

-The Cardinals fell in their most recent outing 86-62 against UConn on Saturday.
+In their last matchup on Saturday, the Cardinals suffered an 86-62 loss to UConn.

+In their last outing on Saturday, the Cardinals suffered an 86-62 loss to UConn.
+The Huskies enter this contest following a 64-32 win against Saint Mary's (CA) on Saturday.
+In the losing effort, Kiki Jefferson led the Cardinals with 19 points.
+Chloe Briggs scored a team-high 14 points for the Huskies in the victory.

 Catch college basketball action all season long on Fubo!